seamplex/feenox/examples/daes.md

 ##############################
 # output results
 ##############################
-# write information (commented out) in the ouput header
+# write information (commented out) in the output header
 IF in_static
  PRINT "\# vertical boiling channel with uniform power (eta formulation 2010)" PRINT "\# Npch = "   Npch